Zapier is a great tool to help you automate your workflow. You can connect Your

 After deciding on your trigger you need to pull a sample from Drift.

 Depending on the trigger you used, different information will be available, here are a few examples:

-- Conversation Closed - transcript, conversation link, tags, agent name
+- Conversation Pushed - transcript, conversation link, tags, agent name

 - New Lead - name, email, phone, other attributes